k-cardon/mooziq/README.md

+Helpful git functions:
+git status
+(checks which branch you are on and what changes you've made, whether you've committed, etc) git pull
+(pull all the changes from the current branch)

 1. Create a new branch: git checkout -b <BRANCH_NAME>
 2. Make changes
 3. Push new branch to GitHub: git push -u origin <BRANCH_NAME>